ChevalierNumerique/digital-roulette/README.md

 # digital-roulette
 The russian roulette.

-Curently in developpement C game make with SDL 2.0
+State -> Curently in developpement

+C game make with SDL 2.0